The Darkness (video game)

-The Darkness is a first-person shooter video game developed by Starbreeze Studios and published by 2K Games for the PlayStation 3 and Xbox 360.
+The Darkness is a first-person shooter video game developed by Starbreeze Studios and published by 2K for the PlayStation 3 and Xbox 360.
 The game was released in 2007 in North America and Europe and it is based on The Darkness comic book series published by Top Cow Productions.
 A sequel titled The Darkness II was released in 2012.

 Plot

 The player takes on the role of Jackie Estacado (Kirk Acevedo), with the story presented through narration by himself.
 On the evening of his 21st birthday, Jackie is targeted for assassination by his "Uncle" Paulie Franchetti (Dwight Schultz) out of sheer paranoia that Jackie is after his position as the Don.
 As night falls, the Darkness (Mike Patton) - an ancient demonic force which has inhabited Jackie's bloodline for generations - violently manifests and massacres his pursuers.
 With his new powers, Jackie gradually dismantles Paulie's drug and money laundering operations.

 In retaliation, Franchetti bombs St. Mary's Orphanage where Jackie grew up and has his main enforcer, Police Captain Eddie Shrote (Jim Mathers), kidnap Jackie's childhood girlfriend, Jenny Romano (Lauren Ambrose), and take her to the orphanage to use for bait.
 Jackie hastily searches the building for her while the Darkness taunts him with his memories.
 When he finally reaches them, the Darkness restrains him and he is forced to watch as Paulie murders Jenny.
 While Paulie and Eddie flee, a grief-stricken Jackie commits suicide.

 Jackie finds himself waking up in the Otherworld, a hellish landscape controlled by the Darkness resembling the trenches of World War I and inhabited by undead patchwork German and British soldiers at war as well as physical representations of the Four Horsemen of the Apocalypse.
 There he meets his great-great-grandfather, Anthony "Tony" Estacado (Kirk Baltz), who explains that it was he who brought the Darkness into their family and that Jackie can be free of the curse by invading the Otherworld's innermost castle and facing the Darkness there.